-I’ll take a loaf of banana bread, hold the bananas, please.
+I’ll take a loaf of keto banana bread, hold the bananas, please.

-The HOW is a little bottled banana and some flax magic ✨ to give you the color and texture of nanner’ bread.
-But not the gross, cheap banana extract you sometimes see in the grocery store.
-That will leave your bread tasting funky and fake.
+The HOW is a little bottled banana and some flax magic ✨ to give you the color and texture of banana bread.
+Choosing a great banana extract is paramount in your keto banana bread flavor.

 Use really good extract and you’ll have really good banana bread.

 Will it rise?
 No.